johyexson/Churn_Analysis/README.md

 - [Recommendations](#Recommendations)
 - [Dashboard](#dashboard)
 # Introduction
-Customers remain indispensable in any part of an organisation being that the loss of a customer can have adverse effect on the growth of the company.
-Hence, most organisations evaluate their customer churn rates in order to make predictions and devise strategies to prevent fall outs.
-For this project however, I conducted an analysis on churn data for a fictional Telecommunications Company that provides phone and internet services to 7,043 customers in California.
+A company is experiencing churn and losing customers due to churn is on the lookout for ways to prevent break outs and mitigate churn.
 # Data Overview
-The data was gotten from Maven Analytics Data Playground.
-The churn data includes details about customer demographics, location, services and current status.
-It consists of multiple tables, 7043 records and 34 fields stored in a csv file.
+The dataset comprises churn data for a fictional telecommunications company that provides phone and internet services to 7,043 customers in California.
+It include details about customer demographics, location, services, current status, etc. It consists of multiple tables, 7043 records and 34 fields stored in a csv file.
 [Link](https://mavenanalytics.io/data-playground?search=customer%20churn)
 # Hypothesis
+My assumptions about the business problem are as follows:
+- The company could be experiencing churn due to lack of proper customer services and inability to satisfy customer needs.
+- The customers could have found better service providers that were more suitable for their needs.
 # Business Tasks
 1. How many customers joined the company during the last quarter?
 2. What is the overall churn rate of customers?